strimzi/strimzi-kafka-operator/README.md

 ## Contributing

 You can contribute by:
-- Raising issues
+- Raising any issues you find using Strimzi
-- Fixing issues and open Pull Requests
+- Fixing issues by opening Pull Requests
 - Talking about Strimzi

 All bugs, tasks or enhancements are tracked as [GitHub issues](https://github.com/strimzi/strimzi/issues).
 Issues which